Most often, children simply develop later than their peers but ultimately develop normally.

-Doctors may do basic laboratory tests to look for signs of chronic disease, hormone level tests, and possibly a chromosomal analysis.
+Doctors take blood samples and do basic laboratory tests to look for signs of chronic disease, hormone level tests, and possibly genetic testing.

 Doctors usually evaluate boys who have no signs of puberty by age 14 years and girls who have no signs of puberty by age 13 years or who have not menstruated by age 16 years.
 If these children otherwise appear healthy, they most likely have constitutional delay.
 The doctor may decide to re-examine these adolescents at 6-month intervals to ensure that puberty begins and progresses normally.